Course Design & Development Process

 The course design plan is created during the design phase.
 The course design plan provides a working draft of your learning objectives, assessments, and learning activities.

-During the course design phase, the instructional designer will guide faculty through planning their online course and document it in our course design planning template.
+During the course design phase, the instructional designer will guide faculty members through planning their online course and document it in our course design planning template.
 This template allows us to define critical information.

 - Faculty member and instructional designer collaborate to review course goal(s), major course topics, and learning objectives.